 All-Purpose Flour: When the recipe calls for all-purpose flour but you only have cake flour.
 Substitute cake flour for all-purpose flour by using 1 cup plus 2 tablespoons of cake flour.

 Buttermilk: Use milk with lemon or vinegar.
 Add 1 tablespoon of lemon juice to a 1-cup measuring cup, then add whole milk and let it sit for 2 minutes.
 Or use 1 cup sour cream.

 Sour Cream: Use 1 cup plain yogurt or 1 cup vanilla Greek yogurt.

 Dairy Free Milk: Use almond milk, soy milk or coconut milk

 Dairy Free Heavy Cream: Use coconut cream, place in the refrigerator before whipping up.
 I like Trader Joe’s coconut cream.
 It whips just as beautiful as heavy cream.
-Works perfect for dairy free ganache.
+Works perfectly for dairy-free ganache.